 Stephanie Alexander Kitchen Garden Foundation – Healthy Kids: includes family-centred advice based on the Foundation's recipes, garden activities and vegie-growing tips.
 The Foundation also has resources called ‘Tools for Teachers’ which include units, lesson plans and activity starters linked to the Australian Curriculum.

 ACT Feed-in-Tariff (FiT) scheme: solar panels are installed at every ACT public school.
 The excess energy generated by these panels earns the schools an income, as part of the ACT Feed-in-Tariff (FiT) scheme.
 Schools can re-invest this money into further sustainability efforts, such as setting up a sustainable food garden.
-To learn more, contact Schools Capital Works on 02 6207 8364.
+To learn more, contact Infrastructure and Capital Works on 02 6207 8364.

 Canberra Organic Growers Society: local society where you can find Canberra specific tips for starting or maintaining your vegie garden at home, and local gardening news and events.